Your Child Has Been Diagnosed With Scoliosis – What to Do Next

 What is the Cause of Scoliosis in Children?

 Scoliosis, you say?
 What’s that?
 Scoliosis is an atypical curvature of the spine.
-Scoliosis is a condition, for reasons still not full known, that affects how the joints and bones of the spine grow.
+Scoliosis is a condition, for reasons people still don’t fully know, that affects how the joints and bones of the spine grow.
 When your child bends down to touch their toes (known as the Adam’s Forward Bend Test) your physician will look at his/her spine to see if each spinal segment is in alignment.
 If the spinal segments create a “C”, an “S” or are rotated, this indicates your child has scoliosis.
-A scoliometer will be used to obtain a proper calculation of the curvature.
+The physician then uses a scoliometer to obtain a proper calculation of the curvature.
 This mal-alignment occurs when the spinal structures become wedge shaped, which changes the biomechanical position and movement.
-While your child is growing, the scoliosis curvature can continue to progress and worsen, which is why treatment for scoliosis in a child is necessary as soon as symptoms are spotted.
+While your child is growing, the scoliosis curvature can continue to progress and worsen.
+This is why treatment for scoliosis in a child is necessary as soon as symptoms are spotted.

 Treatment Options for Scoliosis in a Child